al6x/jslang/blog/interesting-resources-for-learning.md

 Play with [Conway's Game of Life](http://willbailey.name/conway/index.html) and it's [source code](http://willbailey.name/conway/docs/conway.html) in CoffeeScript.
-Sources is very small and have detailed documentations.
+Sources is very small and have detailed annotations.

 ![Convay's Game of Life](interesting-resources-for-learning/conway.png)